TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 #### Build formulas programmatically with 'reformulate'

-The final building block that essentially completes the many models approach is actually a base R function: [`reformulate()`](https://rdrr.io/r/stats/delete.response.html).
+One final building block that essentially completes the many models approach is actually a base R function: [`reformulate()`](https://rdrr.io/r/stats/delete.response.html).

 I recently posted an #RStats meme on Twitter highlighting that [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) is one of the lesser-known base R functions, even among advanced users.
 The reactions to my post largely confirmed my impression.